Jwalker107/BESTokenAuthDownloadPlugin/README.md

 To configure the plugin,
 * create an authentication token (assuming github.com, select your profile -> Settings -> Developer Options -> Personal Access Tokens).

 * On the first run, and whenever your API token changes, update config.json and supply your token in the 'token' field.
-The next time the plugin runs, the token will be removed from the config.json and stored in the system keyring (Windows Credential Manager, by default, on Windows; see Python Keyring module docs for info on other platforms)
+The next time the plugin runs (triggered by a download command in an Action Script), the token will be removed from the config.json and stored in the system keyring (Windows Credential Manager, by default, on Windows; see Python Keyring module docs for info on other platforms)

 To remove the download plugin, create file "plugin_TokenAuthDownload" and place in the Mirror Server\Inbox directory: